 GAP = Target Score – Diagnostic Score (points)

 The GAP is then directly proportional to your time

 GAP (points) ∝ Time required for preparation (months)

 The greater the GAP the more time you need to prepare and fill in on that gap.
 Give yourself enough time.
 Let’s say you identified your gap to be 30 points, a safe estimate to fill in on this gap would be six months.
 But this is only a general time frame, you need to be specific.
 Not only, the diagnostic test should you infer the gap but also the areas where you need improvement, based on that can you divide your time more efficiently.

 Following is an example of how I would go about it.

 Based on the graph above, you can have a mathematical approach towards splitting your time into the areas you need improvement in.
 Let’s say you are weak in quantitative comparison and reading comprehension then you should spend more time on them.
-Be judicious, spending equal time on all things or giving more time to stuff you are already good at, would be going into a pitfall.
+Being judicious, spending equal time on all things, or giving more time to stuff you are already good at, would be going into a pitfall.

 So, in a nutshell, do three things as soon as you decide that you have to go for GRE